-When your dog is a part of your family, it can be hard to imagine leaving them behind when you elope!
+When your dog is a part of your family, it can be hard to imagine leaving them behind when you get married.
 Especially if you’ve raised your dog together, having your four-legged child by your side on the most important day of your life can make it even more special.
 If you want to tie the knot with your furry companion by your side, there are a few things you’ll need to know first.

-Choosing a Dog Friendly Location
+Choosing a Dog-Friendly Elopement or Wedding Location

 Step one to planning a dog friendly elopement with your pooch is to find a dog friendly elopement location!
 Before you commit to one spot, do some research and make sure you’ll be able to bring your pets.